luaguides

 Table replacement

 When repl is a table, the first capture (or the whole match when there is none) is used as the key.
 The value becomes the replacement.
 A nil or false value leaves the match untouched.
+Using a table as the replacement is one of gsub’s most productive shortcuts — it turns what would otherwise be a multi-line loop with conditional checking into a single declarative expression.

 local vars = {name = "Ada", role = "engineer"}